The Book of Boba Fett: Critical response

 Review aggregator Rotten Tomatoes reported an approval rating of 66% based on 200 reviews, with an average rating of 6.8/10, with the critical consensus stating: "The Book of Boba Fett could never match the adventures that existed in fans' imaginations for decades, but it earns its commission with spectacular set pieces and Temuera Morrison's commanding presence."
 Metacritic gave the series a weighted average score of 59 out of 100 based on 19 critics, indicating "mixed or average reviews".

 Daniel D'Addario of Variety praised the narrative, visuals, and performances.
 Polygon's David Grossman said that the first episode showed the "desperate side of Star Wars".
 Maggie Lovitt at Collider expressed that the second episode "delivered one of the best and most thematically rich episodes of Star Wars television to date".
 Hannah Flint of IGN stated that without Morrison portraying Fett the show might have been a total failure, saying, "Morrison's plain-speaking, humane antihero keeps you endeared to Boba's story".
 NME's Jesse Hassenger said the show was really "season 2.5 of The Mandalorian" and that it "had a baffling structure, with poorly integrated flashbacks that halted abruptly halfway through the season and an equally sudden swerve away from Boba Fett himself shortly thereafter."
 Nick Wanserski of The A.V.
 Club said that the show was "very watchable", but that it ended the same way it started: "a mess".
 The Ringer staff opined that excluding Fett from the series' penultimate two episodes negatively impacted the finale, with general praise for the tie-in to The Mandalorian (including Grogu's appearance) and Cad Bane's live-action debut (excluding his death); some opined that Fett is better in a supporting role.

 Wanserski also said that the train heist scene was "rad", while Rohan Nahaar of The Indian Express criticized it.
 Flint stated that the decision to kill off the Tuskens was an "obvious and lazy one".
 The cyborg gang was negatively compared to the Power Rangers.
-The digitally de-aged Luke was considered an improvement from his appearance in The Mandalorian, but some considered the special effect off-putting.
+The digitally de-aged Luke was considered an improvement from his appearance on The Mandalorian, but some considered the special effect off-putting.
+Lex Pryor from The Ringer, considered that the show failed to deliver its potential and the series "will never actually have to focus on anything other than the lives of a select few characters and their closest relatives."